Click a question to get the answer. If your question isn't listed, click here to send Laurel an email.

 You can also visit Laurel's Event Services, Repertoire, and Wedding Music Planning pages for more information.

 Once we determine availability and agree on the fee, event bookings are secured through filling out my event music agreement and paying a 50% deposit.
+Please email me to discuss your event and get a copy of this document.

 The sooner the better.
 While it's sometimes possible to book last minute, my schedule is generally pretty full 3-6 months in advance, and I have bookings and tours starting to fill in up to two years in advance.
 If your event date is on a weekend I recommend booking at least 6 months in advance.
 Each year, the dates that tend to fill up first are weekends (especially Saturdays) in late-April, mid to late-May, late-July, mid to late-September, and sometimes October.
 It's not unusual for me to get several requests for the most popular dates each year.
 Although I may be able to fit in 2-3 events on these days if the timing and travel times work out, most events unfortunately tend to happen around the same time of day.
 All bookings are first come, first served.
 Holiday and New Years events tend to book up by mid-October.
 Weekdays and other times of the year are hard to predict.

-We also need an armless chair for each musician performing.
+Depending on the situation, we may also need an armless chair for each musician performing.

 The violin can perform solo or be accompanied by a range of instruments, however, not all songs will sound as rich or convincing solo or with every type of ensemble.
 Along with considerations like the venue and guest list size, budget, event length, and whether or not the group will be acoustic or amplified, there are a variety of considerations when booking a musical act and it's a decision best made together after discussing your particular event.
 In general, I much prefer performing with my rehearsed ensembles rather than seeking out musicians I may have never played with before, on various instruments I may need to create entirely new arrangements for.